Analogy – What is an Analogy?

 Aquinas is then arguing that we can understand the goodness of God analogically through our human understanding of the term.
 This analogy can be through proportion (God possess this quality in greater proportion than any human because he is perfect) or through attribution (God’s attributes are shown through his creation).
 Importantly for Aquinas, while our initial understanding of a word’s meaning comes through our everyday experience of it (its order of use), the word’s true meaning flows from God himself (order of meaning).

 This view was later developed by Ian Ramsey (1915-1972), Professor of Philosophy at Oxford and then Bishop of Durham), who distinguished between models and qualifiers.
 Ramsey claimed that religious language acts like models.
 A model car tells us about a car without expressing its full nature.
-The model has to be simpler than the real thing.
+The model has to be simpler than the real thing. anti fungus.
 Models therefore need to be qualified – a statement needs to be made that the model is not identical to the subject being modelled.
 In the case of religious language we might say:

 1.God is good = a model